mpue/Lupo/README.md

 ## Getting Started

-Build it by yourself using the Projucer from the JUCE framework.
+Take the VS2017 project from the Builds folder, currently only Visual Studio 2017 is available.

 ## License